 - Place the almond flour and 1-1/2 cups plus 3 Tbsp.
-(175 grams) confectioners’ sugar into the bowl of a food processor; pulse until thoroughly mixed and to ensure almond flour is very fine.
-Pass almond flour mixture through a fine mesh sieve; discard any large pieces that remain.
+(175 grams) confectioners’ sugar in a food processor; pulse until thoroughly mixed to ensure almond flour is very fine.
+Pass almond flour mixture through a fine-mesh sieve; discard any large pieces that remain.

 - Place egg whites in a very clean bowl of a stand mixer fitted with whisk attachment; whisk on medium-low speed until frothy.
 Slowly add superfine sugar; whisk until dissolved, 1-2 minutes.
 Slowly add remaining confectioners’ sugar; increase speed to high and whip until meringue is glossy and stiff peaks form, 2-3 minutes.

-- Gently fold 1/3 of the almond flour mixture into the meringue; gently fold in remaining almond flour in two additions.
-Using side of spatula, smooth batter up sides of bowl several times to remove air bubbles and ensure there are no lumps; do not over-mix.
-When the spatula is run down the center of the bowl, the line created in the batter should remain visible for a moment, before mixture runs back into itself.
+- Gently fold one-third of the almond flour mixture into meringue; gently fold in remaining almond flour in 2 additions.
+Using side of spatula, smooth batter up sides of bowl several times to remove air bubbles and ensure there are no lumps; do not overmix.
+Run spatula down the center of the bowl; the line in the batter should remain visible for a moment before mixture runs back into itself.

-- Peppermint Variation: For macaron shells: add green gel food coloring (do not use liquid food coloring) to whipped meringue until desired color is reached.
-To decorate: if desired, top macaron shells with crushed candy canes just after they have been pipped and before skin has formed.
-For filling: add 1/4-to-1/2 teaspoon peppermint extract to mixed frosting.
-Assemble as usual.
+- Peppermint Variation: For macaron shells: Add green gel food coloring (do not use liquid food coloring) to whipped meringue until desired color is reached.
+To decorate: If desired, top macaron shells with crushed candy canes just after they have been piped and before skin has formed.
+For filling: Add 1/4 to 1/2 teaspoon peppermint extract to mixed frosting.
+Assemble as directed.

-- Cranberry Variation: For macaron shells: add red gel food coloring (do not use liquid food coloring) to whipped meringue until desired color is reached.
-To decorate macaron shells: place white candy melts or white chocolate in a microwave safe bowl and microwave at 30 second intervals, stirring frequently, until melted and smooth.
-Place in a disposable pipping bag fitted with a fine round decorating tip; drizzle over macaron shells.
+- Cranberry Variation: For macaron shells: Add red gel food coloring (do not use liquid food coloring) to whipped meringue until desired color is reached.
+To decorate macaron shells: Place white candy melts or white chocolate in a microwave-safe bowl and microwave at 30-second intervals, stirring frequently, until melted and smooth.
+Place chocolate in a piping bag fitted with a fine round decorating tip; drizzle over macaron shells.
 Immediately sprinkle with red, green and white assorted sprinkles.
-For filling: if desired add 2-3 drops cranberry flavoring to frosting.
-Pipe a circle of frosting onto bottoms of half of the macaron shells.
+For filling: If desired, add 2-3 drops cranberry flavoring to frosting.
+Pipe a circle of frosting onto bottoms of half the macaron shells.
 Place 1/4 teaspoon canned cranberry sauce in center of frosting circle.
 Top with remaining macaron shells.

-- Hot Chocolate Variation: For macaron shells: add 2 tablespoons dark cocoa powder to almond flour and confectioners' sugar before sifting.
-To decorate: using stiff royal frosting, pipe snowflake designs onto half of the cooled macaron shells.
-For filling: if desired, using marshmallow fluff instead of frosting, pipe a circle onto bottoms of half of the macaron shells.
-Place 1/2 cup chocolate chips and and 2 tablespoons heavy in a microwave safe bowl; microwave at 30 second intervals, stirring frequently, until melted and smooth.
+- Hot Chocolate Variation: For macaron shells: Add 2 tablespoons dark cocoa powder to almond flour and confectioners' sugar before sifting.
+To decorate: Using stiff royal frosting, pipe snowflake designs onto half of the cooled macaron shells.
+For filling: If desired, using marshmallow fluff instead of frosting, pipe a circle onto bottoms of half the macaron shells.
+Place 1/2 cup chocolate chips and and 2 tablespoons heavy cream in a microwave-safe bowl; microwave at 30-second intervals, stirring frequently, until melted and smooth.
 Place 1/4 teaspoon chocolate mixture in the center of marshmallow circle; top with remaining macaron shells.